Skip to content

 Example

-For instance, my workflow involves visiting the Etsy page and then scrolling down to view products.
+For example, a workflow visits the Etsy page and scrolls down to view products.

-To achieve this, I will configure the Scroll element node as follows:
+To achieve this, you will configure the Scroll element node as follows:

 First, select the CSS selector for the node.
-Here, I will choose to scroll using the CSS Selector with the selector html, which means scrolling the entire page.
+Here, you will choose to scroll using the CSS Selector with the selector html, which means scrolling the entire page.
 Next, select Smooth Scroll to ensure smooth scrolling without jerking.
 Then, select Scroll Vertically by Offset to scroll to a desired level.
-Finally, choose the distance to scroll; here, I don’t need to worry about what px means, just enter a number and adjust to achieve the desired scroll distance, for example, I want to scroll by 1000px.
+Finally, choose the distance to scroll; here, you don’t need to worry about what px means, just enter a number and adjust to achieve the desired scroll distance, for example, you want to scroll by 1000px.
 The node will be configured as follows:

-Additionally, I can combine this with the Repeat task node to break the long scroll into smaller segments and repeat multiple times.
+Additionally, you can combine this with the Repeat task node to break the long scroll into smaller segments and repeat multiple times.

 Successfully Scroll a Page